Michael Massey Player Props: Royals vs. Rockies

-Michael Massey and his .412 on-base percentage over his past 10 games (122 points higher than his season-long percentage), will be in action for the Kansas City Royals versus the Colorado Rockies and Austin Gomber on June 3 at 4:10 PM ET.
+On Sunday, Michael Massey (hitting .333 in his past 10 games) and the Kansas City Royals face the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
+First pitch is at 2:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Rockies.
+In his previous game he had a hitless showing (0-for-1) against the Rockies.

 Michael Massey Game Info & Props vs. the Rockies